DaweiXia/fenanodegree/frontend-nanodegree-mobile-portfolio-master/README.md

 7. Remove determineDx to get newwidth more straightforward and resolve the FSL.

+8. Pick all pizza containers once by getElementsByClassName in changePizzaSizes function.

 ### Customization with Bootstrap
 The portfolio was built on Twitter's <a href="http://getbootstrap.com/">Bootstrap</a> framework.
 All custom styles are in `dist/css/portfolio.css` in the portfolio repo.